 A young man in tan leggings under a belted white shirt stepped through the open doorway of the kitchen.
 He went to the wagon and took a basket full of root vegetables and collard greens from among the supplies piled on the wooden bed.

 Kyle walked over to the wagon and introduced himself.
-“Are you the groom here?” he said.
+“Are you the groom here?”

 “Aye,” the young man said.
 “Ye can call me Arnald.”
 He was about twenty-five years old, with a lean build that made him look taller than his middle height.
 His sharp features were comely, and his dark blue eyes stood out against his ruddy complexion.
 His long face was shaved clean, except for a thin moustache on his upper lip.
 The straight brown hair that reached his shoulders glinted with reddish highlights in the noonday sun.
 His calm manner and low voice were well suited for the job of handling spirited horses.
 Because of his coloring and the clothes he wore, he could pass for an Englishman; that is, until he opened his mouth, for he spoke with the soft burr of a lowlander.

 Kyle removed a sack of flour from the back of the wagon and heaved it onto his shoulder.
-“Where do you want this?” he said.
+“Where do you want this?”

 “Just put it on the table in here,” Arnald said.
 He led the way into the kitchen and set the basket of vegetables on the stone floor beside the hearth.

 Kyle deposited the heavy sack on the wooden table with a grunt.
-“What is the cause of the stench in the bailey?” he said.
+“What is the cause of the stench in the bailey?”

 “It’s from dead stock,” Arnald said, heading back out to the wagon.
 “The pigs and cows just kept keeling over during the past few weeks until there wasn’t a single one left alive.”

 Kyle picked up one of the two slatted cages with half a dozen squawking chickens inside.
 The chickens quieted down when he started to walk.
-“What killed them?” he said.
+“What killed them?”

 “Rumor has it that the former occupants of this castle placed a curse upon it,” Arnald said, lifting the other slatted cage with both hands.